Endava/BEEQ/packages/beeq-angular/README.md

-# Angular Wrapper for Bee-Q
+# Angular Wrapper for BEEQ

-An Angular-specific wrapper on top of Bee-Q web components that enables NG_VALUE_ACCESSORS and allows you to bind input events directly to a value accessor for seamless integration in Angular’s bi-directional data flow.
+An Angular-specific wrapper on top of BEEQ web components that enables NG_VALUE_ACCESSORS and allows you to bind input events directly to a value accessor for seamless integration in Angular’s bi-directional data flow.

 ## Package installation